ahrGNUts/webcomic-dl/README.md

 optional arguments:
-  -h, --help            show this help message and exit -c n, --count n       Maximum number of comics to download.
+  -h, --help            show this help message and exit -n n, --max n         Maximum number of comics to download.
 0 means
                         unlimited
   -f, --from-url        By default, webcomic-dl will download from the first
                         webcomic in the series, regardless of the URL.
 This